JuliusWinther/Steam-Machine/README.md

   - .rar File Support: Currently supports only .rar files with a maximum size of 5 GB.
 Larger files must be partitioned into 5 GB archives.
   - Partition Management: Fully extracted partitions are deleted to optimize disk space.

+And a lot more, the project status is: complete, all that could be seen and doesn't need to be is completed and functional.

 ## Requirements

 * Java 22: Ensure you have Java 22 installed on your system.